akb825/DeepSea/README.md

 # Introduction

-DeepSea is a game engine written in C.
+DeepSea is a game engine written in C. It is designed to be modular, allowing only pieces of the engine to be taken.
+For example, you can only take the Graphics module (and dependencies) without compiling the other modules.

 # Dependencies